P4P5 Reverse Model Drawing (Before and After Fractional Change)

 Click if above box appears blank

-P5P6 Math: Before and After (Starting Difference, Ending Fractional Comparison with Total)
+P5P6 Math: Before and After (One Party Change) Fractional Comparison

 If the above question is easy, try to do the more challenging question below.